openwashdata/choleramalawi/README.md

 ## Data

-The package provides access to …
+The package provides access to one dataset `choleramalawi`.
+It contains data on the progress of the cholera epidemic in each district of Malawi during 2022-23.
+The data focuses on cases and deaths for every week as well as cumulative cases and deaths.

 ``` r
 library(choleramalawi)